KevinBacabac/SpaceComp/README.md

 # Space Competition
 Our goal is to make bots that compete in a [physics-based war game](https://kevinbacabac.github.io/SpaceComp/index.html) using Javascript!
-You will be responsible for developing the strategy your bot will use to conquer the stars.
+You will develop the strategy your bot will use to conquer the stars.

 ## Learning Objectives